rcsweeny22/Sweeny-Data-Science-Portfolio/README.md

 ## Project 1- Creating my first Streamlit App! :penguin:
 ### Come try my new [penguin streamlit app](https://github.com/rcsweeny22/Sweeny-Data-Science-Portfolio/tree/main/basic-streamlit-app)!
+>[!IMPORTANT]
+>**Skills showcased**: EDA, Pandas, Streamlit, Python

 ### 	🖥️: Overview:
 - For this project I wanted to create an interractive app where users could engage with my code in a fun way!
 This is a great app for children and those interested in wildlife because it compares different species, sizes, and island of penguins.
 - I coded select boxes so users could filter penguins by island and also sliders so users could enagage with the bill and flipper length of the different penguin species.

 ### 	:bulb: Relationship:
 - In order to understand the importance of Unsupervised and Supervised Machine Learning practices, this project gave me the opportunity to create an Exploratory Data Analysis.
 While analyzing data is fun, there are a lot of steps beforehand that are necessary if one wants to manipulate and investigate data through an EDA.
 This project allowed me to have a better appreciation for the preprocessing steps while also exposing me to the basics of creating an app.
 I was able to use this Streamlit app knowledge more in my third and fourth projects.

 ## Project 2- Tidy Data Project: Jump Back to the 2008 Olympics! 🏊
 ### Check out my [Tidy Data Project](https://github.com/rcsweeny22/Sweeny-Data-Science-Portfolio/tree/main/TidyData-Project)!
+>[!IMPORTANT]
+>**Skills showcased**: TidyData principles, Seaborn, Python

 ### :desktop_computer: Overview:
 -  In this project you will be able to enagage with messy data about the 2008 Olympic Games and learn how to organize and clean the data in order to make it read-able for a computer.
 Sometimes, code that makes sense to us confuses programs which need data in a precise and organized fashion.
 All variables must be in their own column and all observations in their own row.